The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Price: $55 per person

-- Hotel pickup and drop-off in Banyuwangi area
+- Hotel pickup and drop-off in the Banyuwangi area

 - Experienced local guide